The 12CO Gas Structures of Protoplanetary Disks in the Upper Scorpius Region: Analysis

 The setup for the priors of each fit on the full sample for both parametrizations can be found on \verb|GitHub|\footnote{ \url{https://github.com/lzallio/USco_gas_2025}}.

-After convergence was met, we imaged the best-fit model and residual visibilities in the same way as the data: in Fig. \ref{fig:residuals_example} we show the `residual plot' for J16213469-2612269 (the full collection of residual plots can be found in Appendix \ref{appendix:residuals}, while their corresponding corner plots can be found on \verb|GitHub|\hyperref[footnote:github]{\textsuperscript{\ref{footnote:github}}}.).
+After convergence was met, we imaged the best-fit model and residual visibilities in the same way as the data: in Fig. \ref{fig:residuals_example} we show the residual plot for J16213469-2612269 (the full collection of residual plots can be found in Appendix \ref{appendix:residuals}, while their corresponding corner plots can be found on \verb|GitHub|\hyperref[footnote:github]{\textsuperscript{\ref{footnote:github}}}.).

 Here, in the first row we show the channel maps of the data.
 To produce these channel maps, we used the tclean routine in Common Astronomy Software Applications (CASA, \citealt{CASA_2007}) version 6.6.0.20.
-We chose for each disk a different velocity range so that in 10 channels it was possible to visualize the full-disk emission.
+We chose a different velocity range for each disk so that it was possible to visualize the full-disk emission in ten channels.

 For cleaning, we used an image size of 1500 pix, with a cell of 0.01$^{\prime\prime}$.
 We set four different scales (0, 10, 30, 60), with a Briggs weighting of robust=1, a threshold of 20 mJy per beam.
 We also specified a Keplerian mask based on the best-fit parameters for each specific disk.
 In the second row, we show the channel maps of the best-fit results: to clean the best-fit visibilities we used the same cleaning parameters as above.
-In the third row, we show the channel maps of residuals, obtained cleaning the residual visibilities (data - model).
-These channel maps are particularly useful, as if any non-keplerian motion is found in the data, it manifests as either a red or blue blob in the residual maps.
+In the third row, we show the channel maps of residuals, which were obtained by cleaning the residual visibilities (data - model).
+These channel maps are particularly useful, because if any non-Keplerian motion is found in the data, it manifests as either a red or blue blob in the residual maps.
 In the case of J16213469-2612269, we only see residual maps of noise.